jamesamcgaha/supernow/posts/modifying-servicenow-urls.md

 A list view URL without the navigation frame will have a structure like */**table_name**_list.do?**first_parameter**&**second_parameter** . . .* where the first parameter (if there are any) is separated from **_list.do** with a **?** and then every additional parameter is separated by an **&**.
 So, if you are looking to add a parameter to your URL like `sysparm_force_row_count=1`, then usually you will want to use **&** to connect your parameter to the existing URL, but if no other parameters are present then you will need to use **?**.

 Here's a breakdown of the most common or most useful URL parameters for the list view:
 1. **sysparm_query**: contains the current encoded query for the table.
 It will usually be URL-encoded but it can accept non-URL-encoded queries.
 If your **sysparm_query** value is URL-encoded (has *%5E* or *%255E* instead of *^*), then it may be easier to modify if you right-click the filter condition for this list, select "Copy query", and then paste that in as the **sysparm_query** value in the URL.
-By modifying the encoded query directly, you can use operators not available in the filter condition builder like **NOT IN**, group by columns it won't let you group by in the UI, and add related list conditions [Querying Related Tables](querying-related-tables.html).
+By modifying the encoded query directly, you can use operators not available in the filter condition builder like **NOT IN**, group by columns it won't let you group by in the UI (see [Advanced List View Grouping](advanced-list-view-grouping.html)), and add related list conditions (see [Querying Related Tables](querying-related-tables.html)).
 Note: if your query includes **^** as part of a text query and not as an operator--then you'll need to escape it by adding an additional ^ like `short_descriptionLIKEx^^2^active=true`.
+Also, the [SN Utils](https://chromewebstore.google.com/detail/jgaodbdddndbaijmcljdbglhpdhnjobg) extension makes it easy to directly modify the encoded query for the list by double-clicking in the whitespace next to the filter condition.

 2. **sysparm_fixed_query**: contains an encoded query that the user cannot remove using the filter condition builder (they still can manually remove it from the URL).